jlming6/dots/README.md

 RecoDot is the common useful configurations in regular work.

-Now mainly include configuration for [Vim], [Git]
+Now mainly include configuration for [.bashrc], [Vim], [Git]

 ## What

-1. Bash:
+1. Bashrc:

     Improved promt for git:
     ```
     [mingkui.liu@qa-dev recommendation-test (dev %)]$
     ```

-    Command auto-completion for git
+    Command auto-completion for git.

 2. Vim:

-    Common, useful and easy to understand configuration
+    Common, useful and easy to understand configuration.

-    Some useful plugins, like taglist
+    Some useful plugins, like taglist, nerd tree.

 3. Git:

-    Useful configuration make git easy to use
+    Useful configuration make git easy to use.

-    Some alias
+    Some alias.

 ## Quick start